Dervish movement (Somali)

-The First World War shifted the attention of the British elsewhere, although upon its conclusion, in 1920 the British launched a massive combined arms offensive on the Taleh forts, strongholds of the Dervish movement.
+The Dervish movement led by Sayid Muhammed Abdullah Hassan, continued independently from about (24–26) years between 1896/1900–1921.
+The Dervish movement had successfully repulsed the British Empire four times and forced it to retreat to the coastal region.
+Because of these successful expeditions, the Dervish movement was recognized as an ally by the Ottoman and German empires during the First World War.
+The Turks named Hassan Emir of the Somali nation, and the Germans promised to officially recognise any territories the Dervishes were to acquire.
+After a quarter of a century of holding the British at bay and with the end of the First World War leading to the defeat of the Dervish allies the Ottoman and German empires Following the end of World War I, the British turned their attention to the Dervishes.
+In 1920, the British launched a massive combined arms offensive on the Taleh forts, strongholds of the Dervish movement.
 The offensive caused significant casualties among the Dervishes, although the Dervish leader Mohammed Abdullah Hassan managed to escape.
 His death in 1921 due to either malaria or influenza ended the Dervish movement.

 The Dervish movement temporarily created a mobile Somali "proto-state" in early 20th-century with fluid boundaries and fluctuating population.
 It was one of the bloodiest and longest militant movements in sub-Saharan Africa during the colonial era, one that overlapped with World War I. The battles between various sides over two decades killed nearly a third of Somaliland's population and ravaged the local economy.
 Scholars variously interpret the emergence and demise of the militant Dervish movement in Somalia.
 Some consider the "Sufi Islamic" ideology as the driver, others consider economic crisis to the nomadic lifestyle triggered by the occupation and "colonial predation" ideology as the trigger for the Dervish movement, while post-modernists state that both religion and nationalism created the Dervish movement.